commemorative events for educational purposes

 This meeting was organized as part of the great cycle of testimonies with the survivors of the Nazi camps that began on January 26, 2020.

-Born in 1935 in Demblin (Poland), Izio is raised in a Yiddish culture imbued with the communist ideal.
-During the summer roundups of 1942, he is hidden, with his sisters, by a carpenter.
-In the summer of 1944, the family was taken to the internment camp in Czestochowa.
-Izio is then deported to Buchenwald where the communist resistance protects him within block 66 of the children.
-After the camp’s liberation, he was welcomed in France into the homes of the Œuvre de secours aux enfants (OSE).
+Born in 1935 in Demblin (Poland), Izio was raised in a Yiddish culture imbued with the communist ideal.
+During the summer roundups of 1942, he was hidden with his sisters by a carpenter.
+In the summer of 1944, the family was taken to the Czestochowa internment camp.
+Izio was then deported to Buchenwald where the communist resistance protected him in block 66 of the children.
+After the liberation of the camp, he was welcomed in France into the homes of the Œuvre de secours aux enfants (OSE).

 This last testimony was recorded on January 18, 2021.